 Why doesn’t it match what Wireshark shows?
 No idea.
 Why did this packet pop?
 I think it’s that “00” in “0006” – in every other packet in my test file, that’s non-zero.
 This zero makes the date look “plausible”, and so Wireshark recognizes it.

-If that byte hadn’t been 00, and I hadn’t moved to pyshark, I never would’ve figured this out.
+If that byte hadn’t been 00, and I hadn’t moved to pyshark, I might never have made this connection.

 Sometimes, life’s victories are just dumb luck.